EchoMAV/docs/docs/echopilot_ai_pinout.md

 This connector handles the Jetson-related board to board signals between the EchoPilot AI and a carrier board.

 Connector: J5, Part Number: FX23L-80S-0.5SV
-Mating Connector: FX23L-80P-0.5SV10 (10mm standoff, also available in 10 and 12mm)
+Mating Connector: FX23L-80P-0.5SV10 (10mm standoff, also available in 8 and 12mm variants, which may be applicable if using a custom carrier board)

 ![Pin Locations](assets/jetson_b2b.png)